Murchison Falls National Park: Overview

 Murchison Falls National Park is Uganda's largest national park with approximately 3893 km2.
 The park is bisected by the Victoria Nile from east to west for a distance of about 115 km.

 The park is the location of the Murchison Falls, where the waters of the Nile flow through a narrow gorge only 7 m wide before plunging 43 m.

-Also in the park, adjacent to the Masindi-Gulu Highway, are the Karuma Falls, the location of the 600 megawatt Karuma Power Station, which is Uganda's largest power station since it came online 2023.
+Adjacent to the Masindi-Gulu Highway are the Karuma Falls, the location of the 600 megawatt Karuma Power Station, which is Uganda's largest power station since it came online 2023.

-As of 2022, the East African Crude Oil Pipeline being built includes the construction of 10 oil well pads, a feeder pipeline, and a refinery in and around the Murchison Falls national park.
+As of 2022, the East African Crude Oil Pipeline being built includes the construction of 10 oil well pads, a feeder pipeline, and a refinery in and around the Murchison Falls National Park.

 Wildlife

 Since 2005, the protected area is considered a Lion Conservation Unit.

 In 2010, it was estimated that only 250 giraffes were in the park.
 A population of 37 Rothschild's giraffes was transferred from the north side of the Nile River to the south side in 2016 and 2017, when population was around 1,500.

-Murchison Falls National Park and the adjacent Bugondo Forest Reserve host 76 mammal species such as chimpanzees as well as Uganda's largest Nile crocodile population.
+Murchison Falls National Park and the adjacent Budongo Forest Reserve host 76 mammal species such as chimpanzees as well as Uganda's largest Nile crocodile population.
 There are 450 known bird species including the shoe-billed stork, dwarf kingfisher, Goliath heron, white-thighed hornbill and great blue turaco.